-- Finally bola’d a rhino, after a hour long trip and a island to island search we had one about to be tamed (90% complete) and… someones overly aggressive pet ostrich killed the darn thing.
+- Finally, bola’d a rhino, after an hour-long trip and an island to island search we had one about to be tamed (90% complete) and… someones overly aggressive pet ostrich killed the darn thing.

-- While collecting flotsam from the sea with a grapple hook, our captain caught a shark and was pulled clean out of the boat.
+- While collecting flotsam from the sea with a grappling hook, our captain caught a shark and was pulled clean out of the boat.

 - One of our best gatherers found herself stuck in a crevice and a daring rescue mission was undertaken, resulting in the deaths of all involved, including our gatherer.

-- Our captain accidentally left behind our best diver after mistaking an NPC crew member for her, we had sailed about 2 minutes away before we noticed she was missing.
+- Our captain accidentally left behind our best diver after mistaking an NPC crew member for her and had sailed about 2 minutes away before we noticed she was missing.

 - After spending 2 hour preparing for a treasure hunt, back to back cyclones hit, grounding our expedition till all of us had to get offline due to IRL.